 4. Some security applications like Google Pay, Sky Go, etc. will not work on rooted devices.
 So, if you often use them, it is better to unroot the phone.

 Though rooting helps to unlock many custom features on an Android phone or tablet, it is not recommended to do if you are not very well known to the functioning of it and how to use the rooted phone.
 You can always unroot your phone if anything wrong happens or if you want to get your original phone condition back.
 There are a few disadvantages when you root your phone which I mentioned earlier.
 So, keep all such things in mind when you are going to do this process.
 If you want more information about how to unroot your device, then click here.

 Tinkering is always good to improve the knowledge and wisdom!

 Note: All the steps and processes mentioned in the guide here have experimented on the author’s device.
-But, as the working of the method depends on the phone’s manufacturer and the user who is doing it, if anything does not work or if you lose any data on your device, neither the Author nor the website is responsible for it.
+But, as the working of the method depends on the phone’s manufacturer and the user who is doing it, if anything does not work or if you lose any data on your device, neither the author nor the website is responsible for it.